Winipedia/pyrig/docs/configs/architecture.md

 1. **Empty file** - User opted out of this configuration file
 2. **Superset validation** - Actual config contains all expected keys/values

-The validation uses `nested_structure_is_subset` to recursively check that the expected configuration is a subset of the actual configuration.
-Please only use lists and dicts to define your configuration.
+The validation recursively checks that the expected configuration is a subset of the actual configuration.
+Only use lists and dicts to define your configuration structure.

 ### Smart Merging

-When configs are missing, the system intelligently merges them:
+When configs are missing or incorrect, the system intelligently merges them:
-- **Dict values** - Missing keys are added and key that have wrong values are corrected.
-So watch out!
-Pyrig does overwrite values.
+- **Dict values** - Missing keys are added. **Important**: Keys with incorrect values are overwritten with the expected values from `get_configs()`.
+This ensures required configuration is always correct.
 - **List values** - Missing items are inserted at the correct index
-- **User additions** - Preserved during merge as long as not incorrectly overwriting defaults that pyrig asserts and enforces via overwriting wrong values.
+- **User additions** - Preserved during merge (extra keys in dicts, extra items in lists)

-Note:
-If you want to change default values, you will have to subclass the specific config file and overwrite the `get_configs` method or any other method you want behavior adjusted in.
-I highly recommend keeping the class name the same as the filename is derived from it unless you overwrite `get_filename`.
-Just import the class from pyrig via the as syntax: `from pyrig.dev.configs.some.config_file import MainConfigFile as BaseMainConfigFile` and subclass it.
+**Customizing default values**: To change default values, subclass the specific config file and override the `get_configs()` method.
+Keep the class name the same (filename is derived from it) unless you also override `get_filename()`.
+Import the base class using: `from pyrig.dev.configs.some.config_file import MainConfigFile as BaseMainConfigFile` and subclass it.

 ## Automatic Discovery